vidhya-asuri/p7map/Readme.md

-If running from localhost, here's a sample URL to use: http://localhost:8000/p7map/list.html' If there is a httprefferer error please try this URL: http://127.0.0.1:8000/p7map/list.html
+If running from localhost, here's a sample URL to use: http://localhost:8000/p7map/list.html'

+If there is a httprefferer error please try this URL: http://127.0.0.1:8000/p7map/list.html

+## Third party APIs used in this application.

+This application uses FourSquare API to get points-of-interest data

 ## How to use/run the application.